-Read through the instruction and practice correctly declaring your use with the challenge, Terms of Engagement
+Read through the instructions below on declaring and referencing Gen-AI use and practice correctly declaring your use with the challenge, Terms of Engagement

 If you use Gen-AI in your assessment, you must say how you used it and what it helped you do.